flashashen/flange/README.md

 ##### Model - Logger

 This shows access to a logger object which is a built-in model of flange.
-The built-in logger schema looks like this:
+The built-in logger json-schema looks like this:

 ```
 {